-is a Detroit-area artist, hacker and teacher.
+is a Detroit artist, hacker and teacher.
 Chris holds a MFA from UCLA’s School of the Arts and Architecture.
-Working individually and collaboratively, his artwork explores communication, relationships, physical subjectivity and community building with media including games, performances, instruments, robots, and open-source hardware/software projects.
+Working individually and collaboratively, his artwork explores communication, relationships, perception, participation, and collaboration using media including games, performances, software, installations, and open-source hardware/software projects.
 Chris has performed and shown artwork in solo and group exhibitions in the US, Europe and Asia.
-Recent shows include the Intimate Instruments workshop at the Hammer Museum in Los Angeles; a public installation at Zero1 Biennial in San Jose, CA; and collaborative projects in Hong Kong’s Microwave International New Media Arts Festival; the Open Hardware Summit/World Maker Faire in New York City; and SIGGRAPH in Los Angeles.
+Recent shows include Body Clock at CAVE Detroit; the Intimate Instruments workshop at the Hammer Museum in Los Angeles and Music Tech Fest in Ljubljana, Slovenia; a public installation at Zero1 Biennial in San Jose, CA; and collaborative projects in Hong Kong’s Microwave International New Media Arts Festival.
 Chris is the official Infinity Manager of Detroit’s Picnic Club, an arts collective dedicated to site-specific inquiry, play, and picnics.
-His works have been profiled in Make Magazine, Wired Magazine, and Punk Planet.
+His works have been profiled in Hyperallergic; We Make Money Not Art; Make Magazine; Wired Magazine; and Punk Planet.
 Chris has published photo/video essays and art texts in Geez Magazine and Infinite Mile.
-Chris is Assistant Professor of Art at Eastern Michigan University’s School of Art & Design.
-He has also taught New Media and Digital Fabrication courses at the School of the Art Institute of Chicago, as well as authoring 3D modeling/animation courses for lynda.com.
+Chris is Assistant Professor of Art at Eastern Michigan University’s School of Art & Design; he has also taught New Media and Digital Fabrication courses at the School of the Art Institute of Chicago, as well as authoring 3D modeling/animation courses for lynda.com.